 To take full advantage of media lookup services by Gracenote, you must be registered in 4Sight.
-See Composer HE Getting Started for details.

 After you have completed the initial setup of Control4 Composer HE (see Composer HE Getting Started), you can set up and modify the media in your system.